Last updated on January 3rd, 2023.

 What is Blooming?

-The good news is that if you are ever out of chocolate, you can simply bloom some cocoa powder.
-But the very good news is that this extra step will unleash some serious chocolate flavor!
+The good news is that if you are ever out of chocolate, you can bloom some cocoa powder.
+But the very good news is that this extra step will unleash some severe chocolate flavor!

 - As always, please make sure all ingredients are at room temperature.